kdm9/Acanthophis/README.md

 # Contribution & Assistance

-If you have anything (advice, docs, code) you'd like to contibute, pull requests are more than welcome.
+If you have anything (advice, docs, code) you'd like to contribute, pull requests are more than welcome.
 Please discuss any major contribution in a new issue before implementing it, to avoid wasted effort.

 If you need any assistance, or have other questions or comments, please make an issue on github, or open a discussion.
 Unfortunately both need an account on github, so alternatively you can email me (`foss  <usual email symbol> kdmurray.id.au`).